wseemann/FFmpegMediaMetadataRetriever/README.md

 Additional support for:
 * ICY Metadata (SHOUTcast metadata)

-Using FFmpegMediaMetadataRetriever in your application
+Using FMMR in your application
 ------------

 Extract and copy the following JAR file and prebuilt native libraries into your projects "libs" folder: